nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 2. `edit_t` edits a task identified by the index.
 It only accepts a valid index based on the list returned when `list_t`.
 3. At least 1 optional parameter must be provided, else an error will be thrown.
+4. There is a known issue for this command, go to [Known Issues](#known-issues) for more information.
-4. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+5. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario